 Ozone in Drinking Water

-treatment, it is done primarily because of its excellent oxidative
+water treatment, it is done primarily because of its excellent oxidative

 strength.
 This powerful oxidation potential allows ozone to be effective

 in the reduction or elimination of color, after taste and odor, all of

 which may be fundamental problems associated with a specific water

 supply.
-More importantly, ozone will effectively destroy bacteria and inactivate viruses
+More importantly, ozone will effectively destroy bacteria and

-can be reduced to very low, safe levels in water supplies
+manganese can be reduced to very low, safe levels in water supplies

 through ozone oxidation.
 When properly applied at the start of a water

 treatment process, ozone will not lead to the formation of halogenated